awanmbandi/realworld-cicd-pipeline-project/README.md

 - Navigate to Jenkins Dashboard (Run/Test The Job)

 ## Configure Ansible To Deploy to `Dev`, `Stage` and `Prod`
+- NOTE: Make sure you `Assign an IAM ROLE / PROFILE` with `EC2 Full Access` to your `JENKINS server`
-- Make sure the following Userdata was executed across all the Environment Deployment Nodes/Areas
+- Also Make sure the following Userdata was executed across all the Environment Deployment Nodes/Areas
 ```
 #!/bin/bash
 sudo su